Five Retirement Housing Options Worth Exploring

 Assisted Living Retirement Communities

-According to the American Seniors Housing Association, nearly 1 in 5 U.S. adults ages 85 and older say they need help or currently receive help with activities of daily life5.
+According to the American Seniors Housing Association, nearly 1 in 5 U.S. adults ages 85 and older say they need help or currently receive help with activities of daily life 5 .
 If you need additional accommodations or assistance, choosing an assisted living retirement community may be your best retirement housing option.

 Some of the more common daily activities that assisted living retirement communities help you with include bathing, dressing, eating, and walking.